How Holland Code tests work: All you need to know

 If you are unfamiliar with the Holland Codes test, let us enlighten you.
 It was created by psychologist John L Holland in the 70s.

-It is a psychometric test that you can do to see what types of jobs you may be suitable for.
+It is a personality test that you can do in order to see what types of jobs you may be suitable for.
 It divides people into 6 major job categories.
-These are also known as the Holland occupational themes.
+These are also known as the Holland occupational themes or they most commonly referred to by the acronym RIASEC.

 Read on to find out about Holland Codes candidate tests – all you need to know.